Authenticating using IAM user credentials for the Amazon CLI - Amazon Command Line Interface

 • Output format

 The Amazon CLI stores this information in a profile (a collection of settings) named default in the credentials file.
 By default, the information in this profile is used when you run an Amazon CLI command that doesn't explicitly specify a profile to use.
-For more information on the credentials file, see Configuration and credential file settings.
+For more information on the credentials file, see Configuration and credential file settings in the Amazon CLI.

 To configure the Amazon CLI, use one of the following procedures: